mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]window** / **-[no]w**

-	Run MAME in either a window or full screen.
+	Makes MAME display the screen in either a window or in a full screen mode.
 The default is OFF (*-nowindow*).

 .. _mame-commandline-maximize: